 OurFamilyWorld says

 I love hazelnuts.
-How I wish I had the space to plant a tree.
+How I wish I had the space to plant a couple of American filbert large shrub plants.

 Danielle says

 I love this idea!
-I never would have thought about planting a hazelnut tree, but now I think you’ve planted a bug in me.
+I never would have thought about planting a hazelnut tree, but now you’ve inspired me to want this native shrub to Eastern North America.

 Brandy says